Line detection#

 Besides, it appears that the Hough transform is robust to noise and to occultation (it can detect partially covered objects)

-As said above, the Hough transform can be extended to any parameterized object (circles, ellipses, etc.).
+To detect other parametrized objectif with Hough transform, the parameter space has to be adapted to the mathematical parameterization.
 For example, a circle is parameterized by three parameters (the center coordinates and the radius), then the corresponding Hough space is three-dimensional.

-Because, the dimension of the accumulator is equal to the number of parameters, the main drawback of this method is that the computing time and the memory used quickly become significant.
+In consequence, as the dimension of the accumulator is equal to the number of parameters, the main drawback of this method is that the computing time and the memory used quickly become significant for some shapes.